The Cartographer's Daughter · Chapter 6

 "By traveling four hundred li into the interior with trade samples?"

-"The Ferreira house has commercial interests in the region.
-My father maintained relationships with local merchants that I am tasked with preserving."
+"The Ferreira house has commercial interests in the region."

 "Which merchants?"

-She gave three names — real merchants, real contacts, establishments she had identified from her father's legitimate correspondence before departing Macau.
-The names were verifiable, which was the point.
+She gave three names — real contacts from her father's legitimate correspondence.
+Verifiable — that was the point.
 A lie that can be checked must be a truth.

-Shen Baolin wrote nothing.
-He held her papers in his left hand and studied them with an attention that went beyond the administrative — he was not checking the documents against a standard, he was reading them the way a scholar reads a text, looking for the argument beneath the surface.
+Shen wrote nothing.
+He held her papers and studied them with an attention that went beyond the administrative — reading them the way a scholar reads a text, looking for the argument beneath the surface.

-"He resigned from the Companhia three years ago.
+"He resigned three years ago.
 Abruptly.
-Without the customary notice period.
+Without customary notice.
 The Companhia filed a complaint."

 "I am not familiar with his employment history."